acentauri-solar-racing/ss_offline_data/README.md

 - function to estimate the optimal solar deck angle
 - parameter fitting

-To add all functions in your current directory open setup.m and run it.
+To add all functions in your current directory
+1. open setup.m
+2. run it